Steedalion/UnityFactory-AssemblyGraph/README.md

 <img src='Connector.PNG'>

-Execute the "GraphInspector.BuildAndDestroy" to begin the process.
+Execute the `GraphInspector.BuildAndDestroy` to begin the process.
 Usually a button is used to execute the method.

 <img src='Assembly.PNG'>